-4.11 The retention of a building façade and the erection of a new building behind may be desirable in instances where a façade makes a particular contribution to its locality.
-Where a façade retention is acceptable in principle designers should ensure the façade is retained in a meaningful way, one which is respectful of the architectural integrity of the retained elements (including fenestration) and fully integrated within the over-all design.
+4.14 Outside of conservation areas the retention of a building façade and the erection of a new building behind may be desirable in instances where a façade makes a particular contribution to its locality.
+Where a façade retention is acceptable in principle designers should ensure the façade is retained in a meaningful way, one which is respectful of the architectural integrity of the retained elements (including fenestration) and fully integrated within the overall design.